apiad/auditorium/README.md

 This will render the slideshow in an HTML file with all CSS and JavaScript embedded.
 Just copy this single HTML file and open it on any browser.
 You won't need to have `auditorium` installed.
 However, do keep in mind that all of the backend code will execute only once for the initial rendering, so your animations will be frozen at the starting frame and none of the interaction will work.

+> **Known Issue:** `reveal-js` plugins are not loaded in this static HTML, so, for example, there is no syntax highlighting available yet.

 ## What's the catch

 Auditorium covers a fairly simple use case that I haven't seen solved for a long time.